Treasure Hunters RoadShow visits Cape Coral

-Enright also advises individuals not to clean anything before they bring it to the roadshow because it may degrade the value of the item they are having appraised.
+Enright also advises people not to clean anything before they bring it to the roadshow because it may degrade the value of the item they are having appraised.
 He said it can especially harm coins if they do not know what they are doing.

 “We represent collectors across the world,” Enright said about the items that individuals may sell as well.
 “They can cash in on some stuff that they have sitting around.”

-Enright said when an individual first arrives they will have to register, so they can be given a number that corresponds to the right expert for the item they brought.
+Enright said when an individual first arrives, they will have to register so they can be given a number that corresponds to the right expert for the item they brought.

 The average time from when an individual sits with the expert until they leave is 15 minutes.
 He said if someone brings more items, they can expect to be there longer.